ecward/RCV_course/README.md

   details of producing an autonomous car, such as sensor placement and calibration.

+* Xi: Understanding the state of the art algorithms for terrain point cloud traversability classification.
+Compare the quality and algorithm performance by using the point cloud generated from velodyne (sparse, long range) and stereo camera (dense, short range).
+Learning how to use multi-core/GPU programming to optimize the program to run in real time for a fast driving car.

 ### Deliverables

 Demo at Arlanda Test Track that demonstrates that the integrated